-Two, 3.5-ounce servings of red meat, processed meat or poultry per week were linked to a 3% to 7% higher risk of cardiovascular disease and a 3% higher risk of death.
+Two, 3.5-ounce servings of red meat, processed meat or poultry per week were linked to a 3 percent to 7 percent higher risk of cardiovascular disease and a 3 percent higher risk of death.

 “It’s a small difference, but it’s worth trying to reduce red meat and processed meat like pepperoni, bologna and deli meats,” says Norrina B. Allen, PhD, director of the Center for Epidemiology and Population Health, part of Northwestern University’s Institute for Public Health and Medicine.
 Dr. Allen was the lead author on the study.
 “Red meat consumption also is consistently linked to other health problems like cancer.”

 Healthier Sources of Protein